Vlasenko2006/RoBERTA_LL/README.md

     - Risk assesment
   - Sends recommendations to the user by email.
   - Offers strategy analyser and targeted advertisemet scenario.
+  - Generates video according to the suggested scenario (limitted for now)
 ## Interactive results
 Roberta includes a Results Chatbot that uses RAG (Retrieval‑Augmented Generation) over the analysis results, so you can ask for clarifications, explanations of individual comments, or details about the analysis methodology at any time.